ishgirwan/faqs_pytorch_scholarship/Lab.md

 - You can use Transfer Learning.
 It's mentioned in the jupyter notebook of lab project that you can start with VGG.

 **Q17: Since the model will run on CPUs on Udacity server, is there any technique that we can exploit to optimize the model for CPUs instead of GPUs?**
 - You could train your model faster on GPU on Colab or Kaggle or another account.
-Train it on CPU will be very slow and boring.
+Training on CPU will be very slow and boring.
 Then, when you will want to use the same model on CPU, you will need some variable casting like `checkpoint = torch.load(filepath, map_location='cpu')` and `model.load_state_dict(checkpoint['state_dict'], strict=False)`.

-**Q18: How do you run my model on google colab, and leave it running for hours without bothering about terminations?**
+**Q18: How could I run my model on google colab, and leave it running for hours without bothering about terminations?**
 - When net gets disconnected it stops training, but after it reconnects, it continues from the point it stopped.
 So I say no problem leaving it.
 - Also, you can save checkpoints to Google Drive and load it back to later continue the model training.
 You can create some automations ...